MicrosoftCloudEssentials-LearningHub/AzureArcRecommendations-AI-Agent/README.md

 -----------------------------

-> This demo is intended to demonstrate how to automate the entire lifecycle of Disaster Recovery (DR) recommendations from Azure Arc by introducing an AI-driven agent that not only ingests and processes recommendations but also:
+> This demo is intended to demonstrate how to automate the recommendations from Azure Arc by introducing an AI-driven agent that not only ingests and processes recommendations but also:
 > - Classify & priority-rank each recommendation
 > - Summarize actionable next steps in natural language
 > - Decide `auto-execute` vs `human-review` paths